Dubb-Club-iOS/Dubb-Club-iOS-App/README.md

 ## Sprint 1 Updates
 ### Below are the gifs for our week 1 sprint.
-Please note that we are not checking off any completed user stories this week since we focused solely on implementing the design before we add the necessary functionality
+Please note that since this week focused primarily on design, checking off of user stories is limited.

 Home Feed: